getgrav/grav-learn/pages/17/06.forms/02.forms/doc.md

 3. The `thankyou` subpage is shown, along with the passed message.
 The `thankyou` page must be a subpage of the page containing the form.

+> [!NOTE]
-!!!
-Make sure you configured the **Email** plugin to ensure it has the correct configuration in order to send email successfully.
+> Make sure you configured the **Email** plugin to ensure it has the correct configuration in order to send email successfully.

 ## Multiple Forms